Parcels-code/virtualship/docs/paper/paper.md

 # Functionality

-`VirtualShip` simulates the deployment of virtual instruments commonly used in oceanographic fieldwork, such as ... .
+`VirtualShip` simulates the deployment of virtual instruments commonly used in oceanographic fieldwork, with empahsis on realism and authenticity in how users plan and execute expeditions.
+Current instrument implementations include surface `Drifter`, `CTD` (Conductivity-Temperature-Depth), `Argo` float, `XBT` (Expendable Bathythermograph), `ADCP` (Acoustic Doppler Current Profiler) and ship-mounted `Underway` temperature/salinity instruments.

 The software is designed to be accessible for the user.
 It is wrapped into three high-level command line interface commands (using [Click](https://click.palletsprojects.com/en/stable/)):